thrackle-io/rules-engine/docs/userGuides/rules/MINIMUM-HOLD-TIME.md

 The rule will be evaluated with the following logic:

+1. The handler determines if the rule is active from the supplied action.
+If not processing does not continue past this step.
-1. The handler evaluates the account's `ownershipStart` to check that it is greater than zero.
+2. The handler evaluates the account's `ownershipStart` to check that it is greater than zero.
-2. The handler passes the account's `ownershipStart` and `minimumHoldTimeHours` to the processor.
+3. The handler passes the account's `ownershipStart` and `minimumHoldTimeHours` to the processor.
-3. The Processor evaluates if the current time minus `ownershipStart` is less than `minimumHoldTimeHours`.
+4. The Processor evaluates if the current time minus `ownershipStart` is less than `minimumHoldTimeHours`.
 If it is the transaction reverts.

+**The list of available actions rules can be applied to can be found at [ACTION_TYPES.md](./ACTION-TYPES.md)]**

 ###### *see [ERC721RuleProcessorFacet](../../../src/protocol/economic/ruleProcessor/ERC721RuleProcessorFacet.sol) -> checkNFTHoldTime*